google-research/weatherbench2/docs/source/command-line-scripts.md

 * `--input_path`: (required) Input Zarr path
 * `--output_path`: (required) Output Zarr path
 * `--derived_variables`: Comma delimited list of derived variables to compute.
 By default, tries to compute all derived variables.
 * `--preexisting_variables_to_remove`: Comma delimited list of variables to remove from the source data, if they exist.
-This is useful to allow for overriding source dataset variables with dervied variables of the same name.
+This is useful to allow for overriding source dataset variables with derived variables of the same name.
 * `--raw_tp_name`: Raw name of total precipitation variables.
 Use "total_precipitation_6hr" for backwards compatibility.
 * `--rename_raw_tp_name`: Rename raw tp name to "total_precipitation".
 * `--rename_variables`: Dictionary of variable to rename to standard names.
 E.g. {"2t":"2m_temperature"}